This Nighttime Routine Checklist Will Change Your Life

 Pretty convincing, huh?

-If you want to feel better at night, make better decisions, not feel guilty about bad nightly choices, wake up feeling refreshed, fall asleep faster, feel calmer, more disciplined, gain invaluable insights into your life and how your days are going, read more, sleep deeper, then you might want to keep reading.
+If you want to feel better at night, make better decisions, not feel guilty about bad nightly choices, wake up feeling refreshed, fall asleep faster, feel calmer, and more disciplined, gain invaluable insights into your life and how your days are going, read more, sleep deeper, then you might want to keep reading.

 Whether it is food, Netflix/Hulu/Amazon/Disney/Sling/Pluto/Apple/Paramount (you get my point) shows, movies, YouTube, social media, T.V., video games — whatever it is, the attraction to distract ourselves gets stronger at night for many, if not all of us.